- General Information

 Avoiding Multiple Case Filings

-If a case is already pending in another county regarding the paternity of your child or with the local Child Support Agency, you do not need to file a new case.
+If a case is already pending in another county regarding the parentage of your child or with the local Child Support Agency, you do not need to file a new case.
 You may obtain orders regarding your children through the existing case.

-Confidentiality of Uniform Parentage Act Cases
+Confidentiality of Cases Filed uner the Uniform Parentage Act

 Confidentiality of Hearings and Records: